 A simple hack of the Fronius Solar Web is that you can currently get the Premium version for free.
-When you are logged into your Fronius Solar Web account, sign in as if you are going to pay, but when it asks you for payment, the balance owing is zero.
-Once signed up to premium, your historical data is extended from 3 days to unlimited.
-This may change in the future to require a payment, but for now, it’s completely free.
+When you are logged into your Fronius Solar Web account, sign in as if you are going to pay, but when it asks you for payment, the balance owed is zero.
+Once signed up for premium, your historical data is extended from 3 days to unlimited.
+This may change in the future to require payment, but for now, it’s completely free.

 Update – Premium is no longer free, but since “Solar Web” is the best monitoring platform around.
 The subscription to “Premium” represents fantastic value for money in my opinion.